Hantasmagoria/Hantasmagoria.github.io/documentations/overdoze.md

 ##  Dev Notes

->I initially intended for this game to be a lot simpler, as it started out as just a small project meant for
+>I initially intended for this game to be a lot simpler, as it started out as just a small project meant for Project 1 of Software Engineering Immersive Flex in GeneralAssembly.

 ##  Glossary